Web Design Basics

 Don't Make Your Site Visitors Work!

 A website should provide easy access to information the viewer is looking for.
-People tend to skim websites much like they read magazines in a waiting room.
+People tend to skim websites rather than read them much like they read magazines in a waiting room.
 If they don't quickly find something interesting they move on — perhaps to your competitor's site.

 Ensure Navigation is Intuitive